Skip to content

 #PasswordAuthentication yes

-Once the indicator is ontop the # sign, press x to delete that character.
+Once the indicator is on top the # sign, press x to delete that character.

 Press the following sequence of keys: Esc, :, w, q, Enter.